GerritCodeReview/plugins_github/README.md

 How to build this plugin
 ------------------------

-### Gerrit 3.3 build

-GitHub plugin is designed to work with Gerrit 3.3 (currently in development).
-In order to build the GitHub plugin you need to have a working Gerrit 3.3 build in place.
+GitHub plugin is designed to work with the latest Gerrit.
+In order to build the GitHub plugin you need to have a working Gerrit build in place.

 See https://gerrit-review.googlesource.com/Documentation/dev-bazel.html for a reference on how to build Gerrit using Bazel.

-Gerrit 3.3 is distributed for Java 11 only.
-However, the source code is compatible with Java 8 assuming you build it from the source repository by yourself.
+The default parameters run a build against Java 17, aligned with Gerrit default build and distribution.

-The GitHub plugin can be built for Java 17 by using the `javaVersion=1.17` Maven parameter.
+However, you can build the plugin for a different java version by using the `javaVersion=<version>` Maven parameter.

 Example:
   git clone https://gerrit.googlesource.com/plugins/github
   cd github
-  mvn -DjavaVersion=17 install
+  mvn -DjavaVersion=<version> install

 ### singleusergroup plugin